-Remember those silver fillings that dentists put into your mouth?
-Well, they are really 50% mercury!
-The American Dentist's Association will do everything they can to deny that amalgam fillings can affect health, many European countries now completely outlaw the use of silver/mercury amalgam fillings!
+Those silver fillings dentists put into your mouth are really 50% mercury.
+The American Dentist's Association will do everything they can to deny that amalgam fillings can affect health, many European countries now outlaw the use of silver/mercury amalgam fillings!
 According to the World Health Organization, amalgam dental fillings are a major source of mercury exposure.
 Mercury fillings may be a contributing factor to many chronic, degenerative and autoimmune conditions, because many people with these conditions have had significant improvement to their health when they have been removed.
 It is important to note that a mercury detox program is usually needed after fillings have been removed.

-Arsenic is famous as a toxin used to poison people as illustrated in the play "Arsenic and Old Lace."
-Considering this fact, it's a concern that arsenic is found in pesticides, laundry aids, cigarette smoke, table salt, seafood and contaminated drinking water.
-Acute arsenic poisoning creates symptoms such as confusion, convulsions, drowsiness and headaches.
+Arsenic is a famous toxin used to poison people as illustrated in the play "Arsenic and Old Lace."
+It's a concern that arsenic is found in pesticides, laundry aids, cigarette smoke, table salt, seafood and contaminated drinking water.
+Arsenic poisoning creates symptoms such as confusion, convulsions, drowsiness and headaches.
 Toxic levels of arsenic can cause coma and death.
-Arsenic can also cause cancers.
+Arsenic can cause cancers.
 People working around pesticides, mining and metallurgical work are at high risk of developing high levels of arsenic toxicity.

 Lead is one of the most toxic metals known.
-It's been many years since our society was made aware of the damage that exposure to lead-based paints was doing to our health, especially to young children who sucked on and chewed anything they can get their hands on.
+It's been many years since our society was made aware of the damage exposure to lead-based paints were doing to our health, especially to young children who sucked on and chewed anything they can get their hands on.

 When the lead reaches toxic levels in the body; it can damage the kidneys, liver, heart and nervous system.
-The body can't tell the difference between lead and calcium, so pregnant women, children and other people who are deficient in calcium absorb lead more easily.
-Possible symptoms of lead poisoning include anxiety, arthritis, confusion, chronic fatigue, behavioral problems, juvenile delinquency, hyperactivity, learning disabilities, metallic taste in the mouth, tremors, mental disturbances, loss of memory, mental retardation, impotence, reproductive disorders, infertility, liver failure and death.
+The body can't tell the difference between lead and calcium, so pregnant women, children and other people who are deficient in calcium. absorb lead more easily.
+Symptoms poisoning include anxiety, arthritis, confusion, chronic fatigue, behavioral problems, juvenile delinquency, hyperactivity, learning disabilities, metallic taste in the mouth, tremors, mental disturbances, loss of memory, mental retardation, impotence, reproductive disorders, infertility, liver failure and death.

-Aluminum isn't technically a heavy metal, but it is a neuro-toxin all the same as it can cross and alter the blood-brain barrier.
-Possible symptoms are Alzheimer's disease and osteoporosis, Anemia, poor calcium metabolism, forgetfulness, gastrointestinal disturbances, headaches, liver and kidney function problems, memory loss, nervousness, speech disturbances, softening of the bones, weak, and aching muscles.
+Aluminum isn't technically a heavy metal, but it is a neuro-toxin and can cross and alter the blood-brain barrier.
+Symptoms are Alzheimer's disease and osteoporosis, anemia, poor calcium metabolism, forgetfulness, gastrointestinal disturbances, headaches, liver and kidney function problems, memory loss, nervousness, speech disturbances, softening of the bones, weak and aching muscles.

 Trace amounts of aluminum are not toxic, but we are exposed to excessive amount in modern society.
 We can be exposed be exposed through cookware, baking powder, toiletry items like antiperspirants and cosmetics, dental amalgams, medications, fertilizers and unfiltered water.